dojo/app/README.md

 app.hasStore('my-store');
 app.hasWidget('my-widget');
 ```

-Each method returns `true` if the respective item was registered, and `false` if not.
+The `hasAction` and `hasStore` methods return `true` if the respective item was registered, and `false` if not.

+The `hasWidget` method returns a promise, rather than a boolean.
+It is resolved with `true` if a widget instance or factory has been registered with that ID, or if a widget can be created based on the default widget store and registered custom elements.
+Otherwise it's resolved with `false`.
+See [Loading an action, store or widget](#loading-an-action-store-or-widget) for more.

 Besides checking `app.defaultActionStore` or `app.defaultWidgetStore` you can use the `DEFAULT_ACTION_STORE` and `DEFAULT_WIDGET_STORE` symbols to see if the respective default store was provided: